Quillen cohomology of enriched operads: Operadic tangent categories

 Observe that each of the right adjoints in this sequence preserves fibrations and weak equivalences.
-So all the adjunctions in this sequence are Quillen adjunctions.
-We thus obtain a sequence of Quillen adjunctions connecting the associated tangent categories (cf. Facts \ref{fact:stabilization}(iv)) :
+So all the adjunctions {above} are Quillen adjunctions.
+We thus obtain a sequence of Quillen adjunctions connecting the associated tangent categories (cf. Theorem \ref{t:stabilization}(iv)):

 Recall that the operad $\P \in \Op_C(\cS)$ is said to be $\Sigma$\textbf{-cofibrant} if its underlying $C$-collection is cofibrant as an object of $\Coll_C(\cS)$.
-Our ultimate goal in this section is to prove that the adjunctions in the above sequence are all Quillen equivalences when $\P$ is fibrant and $\Sigma$-cofibrant.
+Our goal in this section is to prove that the adjunctions in the above sequence are all Quillen equivalences when $\P$ is $\Sigma$-cofibrant.
 The work may require making use of the \textbf{Comparison theorem} \cite{Yonatan}, which we now recall.